Beliavsky/Optimization-Codes-by-ChatGPT/README.md

         end function funk
     end interface`
 ```
 It can produce code with `implicit none` and undeclared variables that does not compile.
+It tends to declare a variable `i` as integer even in a procedure that does not use the variable `i`.